Kasparas Jakučionis: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2024 Illinois Commits".
+Rivals.; "ESPN- Illinois Fighting Illini Men's Basketball Recruiting".
+ESPN.; "2024 Team Ranking".
+Rivals.; "Kasparas Jakučionis".
+247Sports.; "Kasparas Jakučionis".
+On3.;

 College career

-Jakučionis made his college basketball debut on November 4, 2024, recording 11 points, seven assists, and five rebounds in 26 minutes in a win over Eastern Illinois, setting a record for the most assists in a season opener by a freshman.
+Jakučionis made his college basketball debut on 4 November 2024, recording 11 points, seven assists and five rebounds in 26 minutes in a win over Eastern Illinois, setting a record for the most assists in a season-opener by a freshman.
 Four days later, in his second game, he set a new record with 13 assists against SIU Edwardsville, while also logging his first collegiate double-double with 12 points.
 On December 16, Jakučionis earned Big Ten Freshman of the Week honors (alongside Dylan Harper) after scoring at least 20 points in five consecutive games and leading the team in scoring.
-On January 6, 2025, he was named Big Ten Freshman of the Week for the second time (alongside Ace Bailey and Braden Smith) after leading the Fighting Illini to a 3–0 week, averaging a team-best 16 points per game.
+On 6 January 2025, he was named Big Ten Freshman of the Week for the second time (alongside Ace Bailey and Braden Smith) after leading the Fighting Illini to a 3–0 week, averaging a team-best 16 points per game.

-At the conclusion of his freshman season, Jakučionis was named to the Big Ten All-Freshman Team and earned Second-Team All-Big Ten honors.
-On April 14, he declared for the 2025 NBA draft, foregoing his remaining college eligibility.
+At the conclusion of his freshman season, Jakučionis was named to the Big Ten All-Freshman Team and earned second-team All-Big Ten honors.
+On 14 April, he declared for the 2025 NBA draft, foregoing his remaining college eligibility.

 Professional career

-Miami Heat (2025–present)
+Miami Heat (2025–2026)

-On June 25, 2025, Jakučionis was selected by the Miami Heat with the 20th overall pick in the 2025 NBA draft.
+On 25 June 2025, Jakučionis was selected by the Miami Heat with the 20th overall pick in the 2025 NBA draft.
 On 1 July, the Heat signed Jakučionis to a reported four-year, $17.7 million contract.
-He represented Heat in the 2025 NBA Summer League.
-On October 9, 2025, Jakučionis debuted in the main Heat team during a preseason game versus the San Antonio Spurs by scoring eight points, dishing out ten assists, making two steals and one block.
+He represented the Heat in the 2025 NBA Summer League.